tobac/cms50ew/README.md

   -h, --help       show this help message and exit
   -b, --bluetooth  specify if connection is to be established via Bluetooth
                    (default is serial)
+  -r, --raw        use raw mode, i.e. print live data in a script-friendly
+                   manner as "<Finger out> <Pulse rate> <SpO2>" --csv file       store live session data in CSV file --pygal file     plot live data with Pygal and store it as SVG --mpl            plot live data with Matplotlib and display it --datetime       use current time as start time for stored live session data
 ```
 ### Usage of 'download' action
 ```
 usage: cms50ew_cli.py download [-h] [-b] [--csv file] [--pygal file] [--mpl]
+                               [--datetime DATETIME]
                                device

 positional arguments:
   device               specify serial port or MAC address of Bluetooth device

 optional arguments:
-  -h, --help       show this help message and exit
-  -b, --bluetooth  specify if connection is to be established via Bluetooth
+  -h, --help           show this help message and exit -b, --bluetooth      specify if connection is to be established via
-                   (default is serial)
-  --csv file       store saved data in CSV file --pygal file     plot data with Pygal and store it as SVG --mpl            plot data with Matplotlib and display it
+                       Bluetooth (default is serial) --csv file           store saved data in CSV file --pygal file         plot data with Pygal and store it as SVG --mpl                plot data with Matplotlib and display it --datetime DATETIME  specify start time of recording, e.g. 16 Mar 2017 22:30
 ```
 ## Examples